 The best part?
 This is the easiest global design approach to adopt in your own home.
 Create a minimalist home simply by decluttering.
 As Marie Kondo so wisely states, that which does not ‘spark joy’ should be given away or disposed of (in an eco-friendly manner, of course).

-(Tip: Nail Japanese minimalism by opting for lighter colours on your walls to create an open and airy space.)
+(Tip: Nail Japanese minimalism by opting for lighter colors on your walls to create an open and airy space.)

-Inject splashes of bright colour to your interiors and bring in some of that Moroccan design influence to your home.
+Inject splashes of bright color to your interiors and bring in some of that Moroccan design influence to your home.

-Check out our 2020 colour trends and start dreaming about how you can incorporate these colours into your home.
+Check out our 2020 color trends and start dreaming about how you can incorporate these colours into your home.